Starting a Company in Singapore as EP Holder

 You can easily put up the capital of S$1 and provide your details to be the shareholder (owner) of your company.
 You can also hire a company secretary and registered address (virtual office address) services to comply with the requirements.

-The law demands the details of a resident director, i.e. a Singapore citizen or Permanent Resident at the time of registering a new company.
+The law demands the details of a resident director, i.e. a Singapore citizen, Permanent Resident, or an EntrePass holder at the time of registering a new company in Singapore.

 Can an EP Holder be the Director of His or Her Singapore Company?